Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 This component is extended to handle the case when a node is hidden.
 It might be the case that hidden node is the only child of the "pseudo-parent" node.
 In such case, pseudo-parent node is also hidden.

+Detail panel is extended with new section showing the nodes' [hierarchical class](#hierarchical-class-glossary) if exists.

 <h3 id="extension-of-the-listpanel">Extension of the ListPanel.ts</h3>

 The original component is extended with the new method `groupManually` that handles manual grouping and special prohibited cases which can occur during manual grouping.

 Remove method is also extended to handle the case with a "pseudo-parent" node.

+<h3 id="extension-of-the-configuration">Extension of the Configuration.ts</h3>

+The original component is extended with a new attribute showing whether the expansion is hierarchical one.
+It is used to decide what nodes need to be shown in the graph.

 <h3 id="extension-of-the-configuration">Extension of the Configuration.ts</h3>